Keyboard shortcuts

 Explicit Currying with Placeholder Syntax

-When you need to create a partially applied function, use explicit placeholder syntax with $:
+When a partially applied function is needed, use explicit placeholder syntax with $:

--- Create a 2-arity function that calls add with middle arg fixed
+-- Create a 2-arity function that calls `add` with the middle arg

 def add_with_5 = $add(_, 5, _) -- Produces (i32, i32) -> i32